qawemlilo/node-blogger/README.md

 cd node-blogger && npm install
 ```

-After installing dependencies, link the `bin` scripts to access them via the commandline
+After installing dependencies, link the executable script to access it via the commandline
 ```
 npm link
 ```

-Now you need to set up the basic configs for your blog.
+This will create a global command called `blogger`,  use it to set up the basic configs for your blog.
 This process will update `config.json` with your data.
 ```
-setupblog
+// blogger [command]
+blogger setup
 ```
-**Note:** If this command doesn't work it means that npm linking did not work.
-Run the script directly: `node bin/setupblog`.
+**Note:** You can run the script directly: `node bin/blogger [command]`.